The ODZ foot in the door

 What this means going forward

 The most urgent policy question is whether the planning system should assess ODZ applications in isolation or consider cumulative development at the same address.
 Currently, each application is judged on its own merits, meaning the commission that approves a reservoir never formally considers whether it is the first step in a residential development.
 A simple reform — requiring disclosure of all previous approvals at the same address and flagging sites with escalation patterns — could break the cycle without blocking legitimate agricultural infrastructure.
-The pattern documented here connects directly to Discovery 30 ("Two-Minute Justice"): many of these ODZ cases are decided by a three-person commission in minutes, with virtually no dissent.
+The pattern documented here connects directly to "Two-minute justice" ("Two-Minute Justice"): many of these ODZ cases are decided by a three-person commission in minutes, with virtually no dissent.

 The ODZ Commission: three people, no dissent